Bobby Orr: Post-hockey career

 Orr was also involved in the 1991 lawsuit of retired NHL players against the NHL over its control of the players' pension fund.
 Eagleson was involved there too, arranging for the players to give up a seat on the trusteeship of the pension fund in 1969 to gain the acceptance of the NHLPA with the NHL owners.
 Orr and ex-Bruin Dave Forbes discussed the lawsuit with the sports newspaper The National.
 Orr: "Our money is being used to pay pensions for current players".
 The NHL's response was to file a notice of libel and slander against Orr and Forbes.
 Carl Brewer defended Orr in a letter to then-NHL president John Ziegler: "It is regrettable that the NHL and the member clubs would resort to such treatment of one of our game's icons, Bobby Orr.
 And isn't it interesting that baseball players who started their pension plan in 1947, as did the NHL, have assets in their plan of some US$500 million while we, as far as we can understand, have US$31.9 million."
 The pension lawsuit was finally won by the players in 1994 after two courts ruled against the NHL.
 The NHL had appealed the case to the Supreme Court of Canada which decided not to hear the case.

+In 1980, Orr's former teammate from his days with the Ottawa Generals Bill Heindl Jr. attempted suicide by jumping off a bridge in Winnipeg.
+Heindl survived, but was left a paraplegic.
+Orr organized a charity game in Winnipeg to raise money for Heindl.
+The game, played April 25, 1980, was played between former professional players and former members of the Canadian National Team and was attended by over 15,000 people at the Winnipeg Arena.
+Over $85,000 was raised for Heindl's recovery.
+Among the players to join Orr was Wayne Gretzky, and the event marked the only time the two NHL superstars played in the same game.
+In 1988, Orr made a cameo appearance in a season 3 episode of the American crime drama Spenser: For Hire.